 One of the worst things about the Angkor Wat sunrise experience, which we otherwise love, is being hassled by the vendors trying to sell scarves, postcards, fridge magnets, and the like.
-It’s our opinion that they should be prohibited from selling within the grounds of archaeological sites and that a market should be established near the car park.
+We believe all sellers should be prohibited from selling within the grounds of archaeological sites and that a dedicated market should be established.
+There are

 The Code of Conduct also warns visitors against buying souvenirs from kids in Angkor Archaeological Park as earning an income discourages them from attending school.
 However, you can buy from adults and we encourage you to buy handicrafts you see for sale, which supports local residents.
 Definitely stop at the stalls selling handmade baskets in the village or Padak/Preah Dak on your way to Banteay Srei.

-- The Made in Cambodia market in the grounds of the Kings Road Angkor complex should be your first point of call.
-There you’ll find stalls ran by NGOs and local artisans and artists selling beautiful handmade and handcrafted gifts, fashion, jewellery, accessories, interior decor, design objects, art, crafts, and artisanal liqueurs, jams, honey, and so on.
-It’s held daily from noon-10pm.
+- Made in Cambodia Market near the Shinta Mani hotels should be your next point of call.
+There you’ll find stalls ran by local artists, artisans and NGOs selling more beautifully handmade and handcrafted gifts, fashion, jewellery, accessories, interior decor, design objects, art, crafts, and artisanal liqueurs, jams, honey, and so on.
+Open daily noon-10pm.

-- Kandal Village, which includes hip Hap Guan Street and the parallel streets, is the address of some of the most idiosyncratic and stylish boutiques and concept stores in Siem Reap, such as Trunkh, Louise Loubatieres, Sirivan, Saarti, Sramay, and Weaves of Cambodia.
-It’s also home to Siem Reap’s best coffee at Little Red Fox Espresso, authentic pasta at Mama Shop, and good cafes and bars, including The Hive and Blossom.
+- Kandal Village, centred along hip Hap Guan Street and parallel streets, is the address of some of the most idiosyncratic and stylish boutiques and concept stores in Siem Reap, such as Louise Loubatieres, Garden of Desire and Sirivan.
+It’s also home to Siem Reap’s best coffee at Little Red Fox Espresso and authentic pasta at Mama Shop.

 Responsible Travel Guide to Angkor Wat and Angkor Archaeological Park

-If you have any suggestions for updates to our Guide to Angkor Wat and Angkor Archaeological Park or tips you’d love to share with our readers, please don’t hesitate to leave them in the comments below.
+If you have any questions or suggestions for our Guide to Angkor Wat and Angkor Archaeological Park or tips you’d love to share with our readers, feel free to leave them in the comments below.
 Can’t find what you’re looking for?
 Also check our Siem Reap and Angkor Wat Frequently Asked Questions.